gboudreau/certbot-heroku/README.md

 Requirements: [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) and [certbot (or certbot-auto)](https://certbot.eff.org/) installed.
 You should run `heroku` at least once to make sure it's set-up correctly.

+Note that the authorization plugin is not compatible with Heroku's [Preboot feature](https://devcenter.heroku.com/articles/preboot).
+If enabled for the specified app, it will be temporarily disabled to allow the plugin to do it's job.

 __1. Install the certbot-heroku plugin:__

     $ curl -LO https://github.com/gboudreau/certbot-heroku/archive/master.zip